HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0002-api-rest-vs-etc.md

 - Good, because specific to healthcare data exchange, focuses on standardized resources and interactions.
 Could argue HUD data is similar to healthcare data
 - Good, because standardized for healthcare data exchange, simplifies interoperability between healthcare systems.
+- Good, uses standardized resources and formats (standardized for healthcare).
+- Good, rapidly being adopted because closer to REST.
 - Bad, because limited use case outside healthcare.
 - Bad, not widely supported by all coding language and libraries as REST.
-- Bad, requires more training and expertise to become proficient.
-- Bad, supports multiple response types (XML, JSON, RDF), so more complex
+- Bad, supports multiple response types (XML, JSON, RDF), so more complex.
+Subset of JSON-only might be acceptable?

 ### gRPC
 gRPC is ideal for high-performance internal APIs within microservices architectures.